 The effect of APR and BPR was that the relevant assets did not attract any form of IHT and as such, on death, those assets could be passed on to spouses or to the next generation free of any IHT liability.

-APR and BPR will remain, but the 100% relief now only applies to the first £1m of relevant assets per estate (i.e. per person).
+APR and BPR will remain, but from April 2026 the 100% relief will only apply to the first £1m of relevant assets per estate (i.e. per person).
 Beyond the first £1m, the 100% relief is reduced to 50% meaning any value above that attracts IHT at the 40% rate, albeit discounted by 50%.
 This gives an effective IHT charge of 20% on all relevant business assets above £1m.

 By way of example, if someone dies holding shares that are worth £3m (which would have historical qualified for BPR), then there is no IHT on the first £1m but the IHT charge on the £2m balance would, at the effective rate of 20%, be £400,000.
-Prior to the budget, the IHT charge in the same scenario would have been £0.
+Currently, the IHT charge in the same scenario would be £0.

 What does this mean for family businesses?